luizgolima/react-hangman-game/README.md

 A fun and interactive hangman game built with React, Vite.js, TypeScript, and Styled Components.

+## Features
+- The game displays hangman word with underscores as placeholders
+- The game allows you to enter a letter
+- The game displays the correct and wrong letters
+- The game displays the remaining number of guesses
+- The game displays a message when you win or lose
+- The game allows you to play again

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/luizgolima/react-hangman-game.git`